 National Park Ranger Duties & Responsibilities

 - Communicate with the public on special recreation permit policy requirements and review permit applications.

 - Distribute and collect permits and fees at established fee sites.

 - Maintain the park's visitor use databases.

-- Monitor commercial and public river use; conduct river patrols to monitor and clean campsites.
+- Monitor commercial and public river use and conduct river patrols to monitor and clean campsites.

 - Assist recreation staff in planning and implementing recreation enhancement, resource protection, environmental education, and volunteer stewardship projects.